SeisComP/seiscomp/doc/base/management.rst

 one module can be placed in one init script.

 The Module class must implement the interface used by :program:`seiscomp`.
-See :py:class:`seiscomp3.Kernel.Module` for more details.
+See :py:class:`seiscomp.Kernel.Module` for more details.

 A simple default implementation looks like this which is available as a template and can be used directly by using the same name as the module's name.
-The modules name in this template is derived from the filename, but this isn't a general rule as stated before.
+The module's name in this template is derived from the filename, but this isn't a general rule as stated before.

 .. code-block:: py

-   import seiscomp3.Kernel
+   import seiscomp.Kernel

-   class Module(seiscomp3.Kernel.Module):
+   class Module(seiscomp.Kernel.Module):
      def __init__(self, env):
-       seiscomp3.Kernel.Module.__init__(self, env, env.moduleName(__file__))
+       seiscomp.Kernel.Module.__init__(self, env, env.moduleName(__file__))

-SeisComP3 provides a Python module (:py:mod:`seiscomp3.Kernel`) that allows to write init scripts in an easy way.
+SeisComP provides a Python module (:py:mod:`seiscomp.Kernel`) that allows to write init scripts in an easy way.

 Python kernel module
 ====================

-The SeisComP3 setup kernel module provides interfaces to write init handlers for modules used by :program:`seiscomp` in Python.
+The SeisComP setup kernel module provides interfaces to write init handlers for modules used by :program:`seiscomp` in Python.

-.. py:module:: seiscomp3.Kernel
+.. py:module:: seiscomp.Kernel

 .. py:class:: Module(env, name)